 Alexander died on April 5, 1851 and was buried at the Congressional Cemetery in Washington, D.C.
 Louisa outlived him by only six years.

 Judging by what we know of his service history, as well as their clothing, the portraits were probably painted sometime between March 1825, when Alexander received his promotion to captain, and 1829, when he left on a Mediterranean cruise in command of USS Constellation.
 Neither work features the signature of the artist, although Alexander’s portrait appears to bear the name “Charlotte Brown” (or Braun) on the back of the panel.
-Interestingly, the Maine Historical Society has a collection of items belonging to the Wadsworths, including a coat that could possibly be the same one worn in the portrait.
+The Maine Historical Society has in its collection a similar coat attributed to Wadsworth, though likely not the same coat worn in this portrait.

 The two portraits have been cleaned, and what was once dingy and dark, is now luminous.
 Alexander’s epaulets, buttons, and sword hilt sparkle, and Louisa is justifiably proud of her fine “Turkey red” shawl.